Banks

 1. Online

-Though Chase doesn’t offer “click-of-a-button” convenience for closing your account, you still can do it remotely.
+Though the bank doesn’t offer “click-of-a-button” convenience when you want to close a Chase checking account, you still can do it remotely.
 In your online banking profile, locate the Secure Message Center and send a message explaining that you want to delete your account.
 In about 2 days, you’ll get a reply with detailed instructions on what you should do next.

 2. By Phone

-Call Chase customer service at (800) 935-9935.
-Inform the representative of your intention to close the account.
+Call Chase customer service at 1-877-469-0110 in the US and 1-318-340-3308 overseas.
+Inform the banker of your intention to close the account.
 They will take you through the necessary steps and may require additional verification for security purposes:

 • Account number;